Fathoming Food Packaging Regulation Revisited

 An FCN must include complete information regarding the identity and composition of the food-contact substance and how it is produced.
 To satisfy this requirement, information on the substance's chemical name, structure, and molecular formula, including its Chemical Abstract Service (CAS) Registry Number, is essential.
 In addition, analytical data will be needed that may be used to identify each substance, e.g., a typical infrared spectra.

 Manufacturing specifications for the substance must be provided to show that adequate quality-control procedures have been developed.
 These specifications should relate primarily to the identity, purity, and safety of the product rather than to its technological utility; they may include, for example, values for minimum percent purity and/or limits on specific impurities such as byproducts and unreacted starting materials.
 Other specifications may also be included.
 The results of quality-control tests of several lots of material (at least three) should be submitted to demonstrate the ability to produce the additive within the specified parameters.
-Although such data are recognized as proprietary, and are kept confidential by FDA, FCNs must include a description of the manufacturing process, including a list of the reagents, solvents, catalysts, purification aids, etc., used in the manufacturing process, the relevant amounts used, and the manufacturer's (or supplier's) specifications for these materials.
+Although such data are recognized as proprietary and are kept confidential by FDA, FCNs must include a description of the manufacturing process, including a list of the reagents, solvents, catalysts, purification aids, etc., used in the manufacturing process, the relevant amounts used, and the manufacturer's (or supplier's) specifications for these materials.
 Copies of any methods used to verify compliance of the reagents with their specifications also should be included.
 Care should be exercised to impress upon FDA the necessity and propriety of keeping this type of manufacturing information securely confidential.

 b) Intended Conditions of Use

 FDA requires that FCN submitters describe the conditions under which an additive will contact food, and provide data on the quantity of any substance likely to become a component of food under the intended conditions of use.
-Information on the conditions of intended use should include the concentration of the food-contact substance in the final food-contact material, temperature of use, and the types of food contacted.
+Information on the conditions of intended use should include the concentration of the food-contact substance in the final food-contact material, the temperature of use, and the types of food contact.

 It has been said frequently (and wisely) that there are no more important words in all of food and drug law than "intended conditions of use."
 This is because no other factor has as much to do with the cost and degree of difficulty in bringing about a satisfactory regulatory status for a substance.
 The intended conditions of use of a substance will determine the anticipated exposure, whether it is to be dietary or otherwise, and hence, will dictate the level of toxicology data necessary to establish its safety.
-In turn, what toxicology is needed will impact tremendously on the cost of bringing a product to market, and on the time it will take to make marketing a realistic possibility.
-This determination can have tremendous impact on whether the product is worth the effort and cost needed to clear it.
+In turn, what toxicology is needed will impact tremendously on the cost of bringing a product to market, and the time it will take to make marketing a realistic possibility.
+This determination can have a tremendous impact on whether the product is worth the effort and cost needed to clear it.

-One other aberrational effect, at least as the authors of this article see it, is that if the intended use dictates the need for a chronic feeding study, for example, or if FDA receives a two year study it has not previously evaluated as part of a filing, it is entitled under its guidance document and proposed rules to insist that a substance be the subject of a Food Additive Petition instead of a food contact notification so that it will have more than 120 days of review time.
+One other aberrational effect, at least as the authors of this article see it, is that if the intended use dictates the need for a chronic feeding study, for example, or if FDA receives a two-year study, it has not previously evaluated as part of a filing, it is entitled under its guidance document and proposed rules to insist that a substance be the subject of a Food Additive Petition instead of a food contact notification so that it will have more than 120 days of review time.
 We characterize this as aberrational because, it is submitted, this same objective, i.e., more review time, can more sensibly be accommodated by submitting the longer studies to the FDA staff for review and comment prior to filing an FCN, and not filing until the data is deemed acceptable for the purpose.
 It is not in the best interests of FDA or industry to insist that petitions be filed simply to give the agency more time to review data if this can be accomplished in the more practical way suggested here.
 Using the pre-filing review and then the notification system will still conserve a substantial set of resources by eliminating the need for writing and clearing the art form known as regulation writing.

 While FDA has no power to deny or delay clearance of any food additive or food-contact substance because of doubt about its utility or efficacy, it may deny clearance of a notification or a regulation if the product will be used to promote consumer deception or fraud.
 Hence, the agency requires that the FCN describe the purpose for using the substance.
 Available technical literature on the additive may be submitted for this purpose.
 If possible, some data should be given substantiating the technical properties along with a copy of the test method used to develop the data.
 Further, the FCN should provide an analytical procedure for confirming that the product complies with any applicable composition or use level restrictions.